hagbard/the-flogger-manual/docs/advanced.md

 <!-- @formatter:on -->

 The [`Tags`]({{site.Tags}}) mechanism records all the unique key-value pairs with which a context was tagged.
-It does not permit rewriting existing values and does not preserve the order in which tags were applied.
+It does not permit rewriting existing values, and does not preserve the order in which tags were applied.

 Using tags is easier than creating metadata keys, but it's less structured and only intended for